qjiangzhao/TEtrimmer/README.md

 # Display options of TETrimmer
 TETrimmer --help
 ```
 TEtrimmer conda package only works for macOS currently.
-We are developing conda package for Linux.
+We are developing conda package for Linux and working on
-We are working on uploading the package to the Bioconda channel and dockerize it (Many thanks to [Hang Xue](https://github.com/hangxue-wustl).
+uploading the package to the Bioconda channel and dockerize it (Many thanks to [Hang Xue](https://github.com/hangxue-wustl)).

 **or** See required dependencies [TEtrimmer_dependencies](https://github.com/qjiangzhao/TEtrimmer/blob/main/docs/TEtrimmer_dependencies).